 - (1) Process.
 Sponsors must analyze the race, sex, and ethnic composition of their apprentice workforce.
 This is a two-step process.
 First, each sponsor must group all apprentices in its registered apprenticeship program by occupational title.
-Next, for each occupation represented, the sponsor must identify the race, sex, and ethnicity of its apprentices within that occupation. - (2) Schedule of analyses.
+Next, for each occupation represented, the sponsor must identify the race, sex, and ethnicity of its apprentices within that occupation.
+Availability analysis must be conducted in a manner that is consistent with federal law and the U.S. Constitution. - (2) Schedule of analyses.
 Each sponsor is required to conduct an apprenticeship program workforce analysis at each compliance review, and again if and when three years have passed without a compliance review.
-This updated workforce analysis should be compared to the utilization goal established at the sponsor's most recent compliance review to determine if the sponsor is underutilized, according to the process in paragraph (D) of this section.

-(3) Compliance date.
+This updated workforce analysis should be compared to the utilization goal established at the sponsor's most recent compliance review to determine if the sponsor is underutilized, according to the process in paragraph (D) of this section. - (3) Compliance date.
+A sponsor must conduct its first workforce analysis, pursuant to this section, no later than the effective date of this plan or within two years after the date of registration, whichever is later.